nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 ### Tidyverse packages

-The [**Tidyverse**](https://www.tidyverse.org/) R package is a collection of functions, data, and documentation that extends the capabilities of base R. Using packages is key to the successful use of
+[**Tidyverse**](https://www.tidyverse.org/) is a collection of R packages that include functions, data, and documentation that provide more tools and capabilities when using R. There are many packages for R, but we are using this set because the packages are designed to work well together -and they are especially useful (and popular!) for doing data science.
-R. The majority of the packages that you will learn in this book are part of the so-called tidyverse.
-The packages in the tidyverse share a common philosophy of data and R programming and are designed to work together naturally.

 You can install the complete tidyverse with a single line of code:
 `install.packages("tidyverse")`.
 It is a good idea to “comment out” this